-People always ask me for mixtapes, for a variety of reasons – to check out my skills / style of play, sample my music collection, play at a party instead of hiring a DJ (not recommended!), because they need a fresh work-out soundtrack … and so forth.
+People always ask me for mixtapes all the time.
+They ask for a number of reasons – to check out my style, sample my music collection, for work-out soundtrack, to play at a party (instead of hiring a DJ … not recommended!), and so forth.

-The DJ mixtape is like an audio business card.
-It is, in my opinion, the most important way that a DJ advertises his or her services.
+To me, a DJ mixtape is like a business card.
+It is one of the most important ways that a DJ advertises his or her services.
 Mixtapes ought to give people a very good idea of what to expect when the DJ plays at an event.

 And that’s why I stopped making them.

-Things have changed drastically, thanks to the internet, the plethora of free music-sharing platforms, and the fact that we’re flooded with so much new music nowadays that a lot of it doesn’t leave a lasting impression (or listeners’ attention spans have shortened tremendously.
+Things have changed drastically, thanks to the internet and the plethora of free music-sharing platforms.
+Also, the fact that we’re flooded with so much new music nowadays means most of the new stuff doesn’t leave a lasting impression (or listeners’ attention spans have shortened tremendously.
 Take your pick :-)).
-The way a lot of DJs respond to this new dynamic is with VOLUME: we also flood the internet with our mixtapes.
-As they say, ‘content is king’, so keep churning out new content to keep in-step with the rapid-fire influx of new music.
-Sensible move, right?
+The way many DJs respond to this new dynamic is by flooding the internet with mixtapes.
+To stay relevant, we keep churning out new content to keep in-step with the rapid-fire influx of new music.
+Makes sense, right?

-This is a bit difficult to deal with.
 As a DJ, my mixtapes should show that I am on top of my game, and I keep up with what’s current and popping.
 But regardless of entertainment trends, quality ALWAYS outlasts quantity.
-Those classic and timeless virtues I mentioned earlier get lost in all that content we’re spewing onto the web.
-I had to step back and realize that there’s a delicate balance between RELEVANCE and LEGACY.
-The former gets me ‘through the door’ and wins some attention, but is based on transient trends.
+Those classic and timeless virtues I mentioned earlier get lost in all that content we’re pumping into the web.
+I had to step back and realize the delicate balance between RELEVANCE and LEGACY.
+The former gets me ‘through the door’ and may win some attention, but is based on transient trends.
 The latter takes time to develop, but will eventually produce a loyal audience that keeps coming back for more!

 So, I stopped making mixtapes.
 Well, definitely not as frequently as I used to.
-Now, I invest a lot of time and resources in identifying the ‘classic’ and ‘timeless’.
+Now, I invest a lot of time and resources in identifying what is ‘classic’ and ‘timeless’.
 Taking this approach challenges me to be more thoughtful and creative in my mixtape-crafting process.
-I’m challenged to see beyond just the stereotypical, to create unique musical experiences that can resonate with everyone.
-I’m challenged to be more innovative in the way I connect with my audience, such as short videos (check out The Sessions).
-And that’s what really keeps people engaged!
+I’m challenged to see beyond “what’s popping”, to create unique musical experiences that can resonate with everyone.
+I’m challenged to be more innovative in the way I connect with my audience, e.g. live mix videos (check out The Sessions).

 TL;DR – I don’t make mixtapes anymore.
 Ain’t nobody got time for that.
 I strive to create unique musical experiences through a variety of media – mixtapes, videos, and so forth.
 It’s more than just putting out the latest content.
 It’s about quality content that showcases uniqueness and creativity.